-Director: C. L. Amundsen Associate Professor, SFU Faculty of Education PhD (1988) Educational Technology, Concordia University, Montreal, Quebec Canada, 778-782-4853 Tel, 778-782-3203 Fax, camundsa@sfu.ca
+Director: C. L. Amundsen BA (Wash), MEd (Alaska), PhD (Montr), 778-782-4853 Tel, 778-782-3203 Fax; camundsa@sfu.ca

 The primary purpose of the Institute is to inspire, support and enhance faculty-led inquiry into all aspects of teaching and learning at the University.
 Faculty-led inquiry is discipline-focused, initiated by individual faculty members or groups of faculty, and related to questions about teaching and learning specifically of interest to faculty.
-Two aspects of the Institute will be primary in supporting faculty-led inquiry: • Faculty-led inquiry projects: funds will be made available through the institute for faculty-led inquiry that adheres to specific criteria.
-The findings will be made public, through both informal University presentations and publications and more formal external presentations and publications. • Faculty teaching scholars: these individual faculty members will serve as the core membership of the institute.
-Committed to further developing their knowledge of the teaching and learning process in their respective disciplines, they will work with other faculty interested in such development through Institute-sponsored projects.
+The Institute has focused on two aspects during the past year: